Rhytidectomy: Procedures

 Many different procedures are used for rhytidectomy.
 The differences are mostly the type of incision, the invasiveness and the area of the face that is treated.
 Each surgeon practices multiple different types of facelift surgery.
 At a consultation the procedure with the best outcome is chosen for every patient.
 Expectations of the patient, the age, possible recovery time and areas to improve are some of the many factors taken in consideration before choosing a technique of rhytidectomy.

 In the traditional facelift, an incision is made in front of the ear extending up into the hairline.
 The incision curves around the bottom of the ear and then behind it, usually ending near the hairline on the back of the neck.
 After the skin incision is made, the skin is separated from the deeper tissues with a scalpel or scissors (also called undermining) over the cheeks and neck.
 At this point, the deeper tissues (SMAS, the fascial suspension system of the face) can be tightened with sutures, with or without removing some of the excess deeper tissues.
 The skin is then redraped, and the amount of excess skin to be removed is determined by the surgeon's judgement and experience.
 The excess skin is then removed, and the skin incisions are closed with sutures and staples.

 The technique of a SMAS facelift, consisting of mobilisation, repositioning and fixating.

-SMAS lift
+SMAS facelift

-The SMAS (Superficial Musculo Aponeurotic System) layer consists of suspensory ligaments that encase the cheek fat, thereby causing them to remain in their normal position.
-This procedure is often performed in tandem with blepharoplasty as an ancillary procedure.
-Resuspension and securing the SMAS anatomical layer can lead to rejuvenation of the face, by counteracting aging and gravity caused laxity.
-Modifications to this technique led to development of the "Composite Facelift" and "Deep plane Facelift."
+The SMAS (Superficial Musculoaponeurotic System) is a fibromuscular layer that envelops the muscles of facial expression and is continuous with the platysma in the neck.
+It functions in conjunction with retaining ligaments and facial fat compartments to support and transmit movement to the overlying skin.
+In facelift surgery, manipulation of the SMAS allows for repositioning of deeper facial structures to restore contour and address age-related soft tissue laxity.

+Resuspension and stabilization of the SMAS can contribute to facial rejuvenation by counteracting gravitational descent and structural changes associated with aging.
+These procedures are often performed in conjunction with other facial rejuvenation techniques, such as blepharoplasty, depending on the patient's anatomy and aesthetic goals.